When Is Degree Enough? Bounds on Degree-Eigenvector Misalignment in Assortative Structured Networks: Spectral Preliminaries and the Stewart--Sun Perturbation Bound

 \subsection{Neutral matrix and its alignment with the degree vector}

 \begin{mydef}[Neutral network] A baseline neutral network is an unweighted directed graph on $n$ nodes with adjacency matrix $\mathbf A\in\mathbb{R}_{\ge 0}^{n\times n}$.
-We assume that $\mathbf A$ is irreducible, that the Perron root $\lambda_1(\mathbf A)$ is simple, and that $\mathbf A$ is diagonalizable, so that the Perron eigenvectors are well-defined up to scale.\footnote{We work throughout in the Perron--Frobenius regime and assume that the rewiring steps we consider are sufficiently few and local that the graph remains irreducible along the trajectory.
+We assume that $\mathbf A$ is irreducible, that the Perron root $\lambda_1(\mathbf A)$ is simple, and that $\mathbf A$ is diagonalizable, so that the Perron eigenvectors are well-defined up to scale.\footnote{We throughout assume that the rewiring steps we consider are sufficiently few and local that the graph remains irreducible along the trajectory.
 Equivalently, one may restrict attention to rewiring moves that preserve strong connectivity (e.g., by rejecting swaps that break irreducibility).} \\

 Neutrality means that the adjacency matrix contains no systematic structure beyond that implied by its in- and out-degree sequences.
 More specifically, let $\mathbf d^{\mathrm{out}}$ be an out-degree sequence and $\mathbf d^{\mathrm{in}}$ be an in-degree sequences.
 Let $m:=\mathbf 1^{\top}\mathbf d^{\mathrm{out}}$ denote the number of directed edges.
 We take the neutral baseline to be the degree-only (rank-one) matrix